 Ladybugs are a type of beetle.
 Their scientific name is Coccinellidae.
 There are over 500 species of ladybugs found in the U.S. and over 4,500 species worldwide.

 In parts of the world, ladybugs are considered a symbol of good luck.
 The “lady” part of the beetle’s English name refers to the Virgin Mary.
-In German they are called "Marienkäfer" or “Mary’s beetle”.
+In German, they are called "Marienkäfer" or “Mary’s beetle”.

 Adult ladybugs can be identified by their characteristic convex oval-shaped bodies.
 While all ladybugs are born black, when mature, their coloring can be pink, red, yellow, orange, or black and they are usually marked with distinct spots.
 Their distinctive spots and attractive colors are meant to make them unappealing to predators.
 This coloring is a warning to discourage other animals that may try to eat them.
 Ladybugs will secrete a noxious fluid from their joints which gives them a foul taste to predators.